 Click on the links below to see an example of our Big Splash Prevent activity and the follow-up assembly that delivered each year to all year groups.

-If you have any concerns relating to extremism or radicalisation, or any questions with regard to the Prevent programme, please contact Donna Chadwick, Mental Health & Wellbeing Lead.
+If you have any concerns relating to extremism or radicalisation, or any questions with regard to the Prevent programme, please contact Donna Chadwick, Designated Safeguarding Lead.